aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/creating-list-views/index.md

 The two most common type of components you'll be creating in your UI extensions are list components and detail components.

-In Vendure, we have standardized the way you write these components so that your ui extensions can be made to fit seamlessly into the rest of the app.
+In Deenruv, we have standardized the way you write these components so that your ui extensions can be made to fit seamlessly into the rest of the app.

 :::note
 The specific pattern described here is for Angular-based components.
 It is also possible to create list views using React components, but in that case you won't be able to use the built-in data table & other Angular-specific components.
 :::